What are the top ten things to do in Germany?

-From medieval castles to fairy tale forests, here are our top 10 things to do in Germany.
+From medieval castles to fairy tale forests, here are our top ten favorite things to do in Germany.

 Where do you want to go?
 What do you want to do?
 Be it popular sights or off the beaten path experiences, tell us your travel dream through our trip planner.